 Darvon is a brand name for the drug proposyphene, a narcotic pain reliever used to treat mild to moderate pain.
 Darvon functions in the body by blocking pain receptors in the brain, thus numbing common physical ailments.
 In addition to reducing pain, Darvon can cause respiratory depression and sedation.
 Street names for Darvon include “Pink Footballs”, “Yellow Footballs”, “65’s”, and “N’s”.
-While the FDA originally approved Darvon in the 1950’s, it was recalled and pulled off the general markets in 2010.
-This was due to reports finding that Darvon users experienced an intense change in the electrical activity of their heart, causing abnormal rhythms and cardiac arrest.
-Although Darvon is not available by prescription in the United States, it can still be accessed for non-medical uses.
-With recreational use of Darvon becoming increasingly popular, the use of Darvon can be highly addictive.
+While the FDA originally approved in the 1950’s, it was recalled and pulled off the general markets in 2010.
+This was due to reports finding that users experienced an intense change in the electrical activity of their heart, causing abnormal rhythms and cardiac arrest.
+Although it is not available by prescription in the United States, it can still be accessed for non-medical uses.
+With recreational use of Darvon becoming increasingly popular, the use can be highly addictive and can lead to a Darvon addiction.
 The abuse of Darvon, both short and long term, can result in devastating physical, mental, and emotional consequences.

 Darvon Addiction Statistics

 Since there are limited studies that presently exist in the literature about Darvon, statistical information is not readily available about this specific drug.
 However, it is known that opiate type drugs, such as Darvon, are increasingly accessed and abused by Americans nationwide.
 The Center for Disease Control (CDC) has reported that over 12 million people in 2010 used painkillers such as Darvon for non-medical reasons .